EricWVGG/sanity-advanced-validators/README.md

 ## Mega-example

 Imagine that you’ve got a document that has an optional video file, but…
-- it's required on the `/about` page
+- it’s required on the `/about` page
 - if the video exists, it must be either **MP4** or **MOV**
 - and there must be a poster image that's between **1250x800** and **2500x1600** pixels in size